+Moreover, the area functional is uniquely defined by these properties on all Borel sets. \end{thm}

-\parbf{Remark.} The notion of area of a surface is closely related to the length of a curve.
+\parit{Remark.} The notion of the area of a surface is closely related to the length of a curve.
 However, to define length we use a different idea --- it was defined as the least upper bound on the lengths of inscribed polygonal lines.
 It turns out that an analogous definition does not work even for very simple surfaces.
-The latter is shown by a classical example --- the so-called \emph{Schwarz's boot}.
-This example and different approaches to the notion of area are discussed in a popular article of Vladimir Dubrovsky \cite{dubrovsky}.
+The latter is shown by a classical example --- \textit{Schwarz's boot}.
+This example and different approaches to the notion of the area are discussed in a popular article by Vladimir Dubrovsky~\cite{dubrovsky}.